Field Trips

 Advance registration is required for most of our trips, nearly all which have size limits to prevent overcrowding.
 Registration on the MAS website’s Field Trips page will open ten days before the trip date.

-Our field trips are free to our members and the public, but we greatly appreciate your donations to support our programs and conservation projects!
+To support our field trips, other programs and conservation projects, we greatly appreciate your donations!
 A donation of $35 or more qualifies you for an annual membership at Marin Audubon Society! **New Members Only

 Become a Chapter Supporting Member of the Marin Audubon Society starting at $35 a year, or RENEW your membership today!
 Your membership helps to fund important efforts such as our ongoing habitat restoration projects, the Monarch Rescue Project, our Northern Spotted Owl Outreach program, and of course our monthly field trips and speaker series!
 We cannot do these important projects, along with our many other efforts, without the support of our dedicated members!